Robert Evander McNair: Governor of South Carolina

-McNair won the 1966 general election over State Representative Joseph O. Rogers, Jr., of Manning, the first Republican gubernatorial nominee in South Carolina in the 20th century.
+McNair won the 1966 general election over State Representative Joseph O. Rogers Jr., of Manning, the first Republican gubernatorial nominee in South Carolina in the 20th century.

 Orangeburg Massacre

 McNair was governor during the Orangeburg Massacre in 1968, which he blamed on Black Power advocates, and called it a stain on the state's good record in civil rights.
-In 2006, McNair, decades after leaving office, McNair admitted responsibility for the deaths of the three Black civil rights activists killed in Orangeburg.
+In 2006, decades after leaving office, however, McNair admitted responsibility for the deaths of the three Black civil rights activists killed in Orangeburg.

 He said it was "one of the saddest days in the history of South Carolina."
 Following this, McNair became much more proactive in working to defuse tensions that were present during the integration of the public schools.

 National politics

 In 1968, McNair was considered as a potential running mate for Democratic nominee Hubert Humphrey.
 At the 1968 Democratic National Convention, McNair served as chair of the Southern Governors Conference.